 Every volunteer has the right to cease volunteering within the Organisation.

 Girl Guides Australia (GGA) is one of the largest Organisations in Australia for girls and young women.
 It provides leadership and personal skills development to its 30,000 Members, including 22,000 youth Members.
-Our mission is to enable girls and young women to grow into confident, self respecting, responsible community Members.
+Our mission is to empower girls and young women to discover their potential as leaders of their world.

-We provide a non-format educational program that is a dynamic, flexible and values based learning and development in life skills, decision making and leadership.
+We provide a non-formal educational program that is a dynamic, flexible and values based learning and development in life skills, decision making and leadership.

 Girl Guides Australia is a not-for-profit Organisation that involves volunteers at all levels of its operations.
 We are committed to working towards compliance with the National Standards for Volunteer Involvement in Not-for-profit Organisations and adhere to the Australian definition, principles and model code of practice for involving volunteers.